furmak331/agrobot/README.md

 # **Agro Bot**

-Agro Bot is an AI-driven advisory chatbot designed to assist farmers in the Kashmir region with real-time information on crop choices, weather updates, pest and disease management, and market prices.
-The bot aims to bridge the gap in accessible agricultural knowledge, providing guidance in English, Urdu, and Kashmiri.
+Agro Bot is an AI-driven advisory chatbot designed to assist farmers in the Kanyashmir region with real-time information on crop choices, weather updates, pest and disease management, and market prices.
+The bot aims to bridge the gap in accessible agricultural knowledge, providing guidance in several languages.

 ---